Everyone’s doing it, so why not! Hopefully this blogging thing won’t be as painful as jumping off a cliff.

 When looking through the themes I could choose for the page, I saw this one, which was entitled greenery.
 I knew it was the right one for me.
 So much in my life revolves around so many green things.
 From my garden to my son’s turtle…or frog…or lizard…and one day, he’s hoping to catch a snake.
 Because while only five years old, he’s watched 30 minutes of Steve Erwin every morning before school for four months, so he’s quiet certain, he has all the necessary skill.

-See I have this little boy, who is five.
-He’s a nature boy, “a handful,” rambunctious, adventurous, curious, and mischievous.
+See I have this little boy, if you’re reading this you probably know him.
+I’m being audacious enough to think anyone I know, including my mother, will take the time to read this.
+I certainly am not so bold as to think a stranger would waist their time.
+Yes, uh, anyhow, now that I’ve told anyone who might be reading that it’s a waist of time, back to my son.
+He’s five.
+He’s a nature boy.
+He’s a handful.
+He’s rambunctious.
+He’s adventurous.
+He’s curious.
+He’s mischievous.
 He’s all so many things that require the great expanse of the outdoors as a backdrop for our daily lives.
 To keep this child indoors for more than an hour at a time would be pure torture for me and him.
 Lucky for him, I love to play in the dirt too.
 However, since I am 30-something, I’ve found the most socially acceptable way for me to play in the dirt is to garden.

 But yeah, I’m mostly going to be documenting my kids funny stories.
 And this morning provided, as usual, for a funny tale about the above-mentioned nature boy.
 So, he gets first billing, but no worries, my daughter provides lots of good material too.
 Although, her personality is not as “in your face” as little dude’s.